PayString/rfcs/src/spec/payid-easy-checkout.md

     'nextURL': A URL that the sender's wallet can use after completing the payment

-When substituting values into a URI 'path' or 'query' part as defined by [RFC3986][], values with characters outside the character set allows by paths or query parameters in [RFC3986][], respectively, MUST be percent or otherwise encoded.
+When substituting values into a URI 'path' or 'query' part as defined by [RFC3986][], values with characters outside the character set allowed by paths or query parameters in [RFC3986][], respectively, MUST be percent or otherwise encoded.

 Protocols MAY define additional variables and syntax rules, but MUST NOT change the meaning of the variables specified in this document.
-If a client is unable to successfully process a template (e.g., unknown variable names, unknown or incompatible syntax), the JRD SHOULD be ignored.
+If a client is unable to successfully process a template (e.g., unknown variable names, unknown or incompatible syntax), the link SHOULD be ignored.

 The template syntax ABNF is as follows: